Electric Drive Cars

 ELECTRIC DRIVE VEHICLE TYPES

-• EV (Electric Vehicle).
-Electric power, electric motor drive.
-Because there is no fossil fuel powered back-up motor, the battery range becomes much more important consideration (depending on one's needs, of course).
+EV (Electric Vehicle).
+Electric motor drive, battery power storage.
+Because there is no fossil fuel powered back-up motor, the battery range becomes a much more important consideration (depending on one's needs, of course).

 CHOOSING THE TYPE OF ELECTRIC DRIVE VEHICLE

-• Mild gas-electric hybrid.
-I used to own one; I got a multi-year average of 54 MPG.
+Mild gas-electric hybrid.
+I used to own one, a Prius; I got a multi-year average of 54 MPG.
 Good, but not good enough given the global heating crisis we are in.
-Given the large selection of plug-in models available, both new and pre-owned, I cannot recommend purchasing any non-plug in.
+Given the large selection of plug-in models available, both new and pre-owned, I cannot recommend purchasing any non-plug in car.

-• Plug-in hybrid.
-This vehicle type costs less than an EV with long-range, because the battery is smaller.
-If you need long range, but cannot afford an EV with adequate range, or are not willing to own an EV yet due to "range anxiety", this type of vehicle may be a good bet as a "bridge" vehicle until EV's gain range, lower prices, and more highway route fast charging stations are available.
-While plug-in hybrids do not have Level 3/DC Fast Charging capability, they do include Level Two charging capability. (see Charging Types, below).
+Plug-in hybrid.
+This vehicle type costs less than an EV with a long-range battery, because the hybrid battery is smaller.
+If you need long range, but cannot afford an EV with adequate range, or are not willing to own an EV yet due to "range anxiety", this type of vehicle is probably your best bet as a "bridge" vehicle until EV's gain range, lower prices, and more highway route fast charging stations are available.
+While plug-in hybrids do not have Level 3/DC Fast Charging capability, they do include Level One and Level Two charging capability. (see Charging Types, below).

-• EV (Electric Vehicle).
-If you can afford an EV with a range that satisfies your needs, then by all means own an EV.
+EV (Electric Vehicle).
+If you can afford an EV with a range that satisfies your needs, then by all means own an EV (long-range pre-owned EVs are becoming much more affordable lately - see my report about my Kona Electric, below).
 Doing so will both help the environment and make it easier for others to also migrate to electric vehicles.
 As the market for EVs grows, selection will increase, prices will fall (assuming that mass production savings outweighs increased demand impacts), there will be more charging stations to satisfy the demand, and a larger inventory of used EVs will be available.

 REDUCING GREENHOUSE EMISSIONS on the CHEAP